 As a guitarist, Lee acknowledges the huge influence Mel Brown has had on his style since their first meeting in the early 90s and he continues to pay homage to his mentor at every show.
-Lee is also known to pull out his lap steel on occasion and while a nod has to be given to the time spent with Sonny Rhodes, his sound and style on the instrument is also reminiscent of Robert Randolph and Ben Harper.
+Lee is also known to pull out his harmonicas on occasion and sometimes has a lap steel with him, just to change things up a bit.

 Add to that his powerful voice and confident presence on stage and you have the world class show that Tim Lee brings to excited fans, young and old, night after night.